Louisiana Exemptions for School Vaccine Requirements

 Louisiana Exemptions Explained

-Louisiana Exemptions Apply to ALL Daycares, Schools, Colleges
+The Law Applies to ALL Daycares, Schools, Colleges

 Here’s the text taken from the statute: Each person entering any school within the state for the first time, including elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed day care centers. . .
 Chief administrators of all elementary and secondary schools, kindergartens, colleges, universities, proprietary schools, vocational schools, and licensed daycare centers whether public or private within this state. . .